transcom/mymove-docs/docs/backend/testing/run-e2e-tests.md

+---
+sidebar_position: 5
+---

-# How To Run End to End (Cypress) Tests
+# How to run end to end (Cypress) tests

 ## Using the Cypress UI

 The fastest way to run end to end tests is with the following command, which will open the Cypress UI, from which you can choose to run all integration specs (there should be a link in the top right that says something like "Run 25 integration specs"), or click on individual ones.